A unique opportunity to apply your skills in a real-life work environment and gain international experience.

 A remote internship can be undertaken from anywhere and is an excellent way to gain valuable real-world experience, with the added bonus of increased flexibility and freedom.
 Basically, you will have the opportunity to working from home as part of an organisation based overseas.
 It’s a unique way to learn about working in a cross-cultural team, but also doing so remotely – something that is rapidly becoming a feature of many workplaces.

-Our overseas partner organisations will help to place you with a host company in Kuala Lumpur, Singapore, Shanghai, Hong Kong or Tokyo.
 They will run a series of interactive online activities both before and throughout your internship, to help with cross-cultural assimilation and to equip you to make the most from your remote international experience.
 This program is aimed at students interested in an internship with a specific focus on cross-cultural skills and who are keen to explore the possibilities of a career working with remote teams as part of an online, globally-connected workforce.

 How are remote international internships uniquely valuable?